ArchetypalTech/TheOrugginTrail/README.md

 What lies ahead, is anyone's guess...

+WARNING: attempting a crossing to the frontiers of crypto country ultimately always results in horrible death... physical, moral, ego, or otherwise.

 Pre death you'll want to run `pnpm install` at the root of this repo because we aren't checking in the node_modules folder. cruft....